haproxy/haproxy/doc/lua-api/index.rst

   :see: :js:attr:`TXN.f`
   :see: :js:attr:`TXN.sf`

-  Fetches are useful for:
+  Fetches are useful to:

   * get system time,
   * get environment variable,
   * get random numbers,
-  * known backend status like the number of users in queue or the number of connections established,
+  * know backend status like the number of users in queue or the number of connections established,
-  * client information like ip source or destination,
+  * get client information like ip source or destination,
   * deal with stick tables,
-  * Established SSL information,
+  * fetch established SSL information,
-  * HTTP information like headers or method.
+  * fetch HTTP information like headers or method.

 .. code-block:: lua